-Try This! serve with a dipping sauce such as pureed sweet potato or pureed peaches.
+(Optional) Serve with a dipping sauce like pureed sweet potato or pureed peaches.

 Broccoli & Cheddar Cheese Nuggets

-- 1 cup Seasoned bread crumbs (you could try using baby cereal if you want, we know it works well with “baby meatballs”)
+- 1 cup seasoned bread crumbs (you could try using baby cereal if you want, as we know it works well with “baby meatballs“)

-- 1 ½ cups Shredded cheddar cheese (please use real cheese and not a “processed cheese food” product.
-Try tomato & basil cheddar.)
+- 1 ½ cups shredded cheddar cheese (use real cheese, not a “processed cheese food” product)

-- 3 Large eggs or 5 egg yolks (substitute eggs with fruit or veggie puree if desired)
+- 3 large eggs or 5 egg yolks (substitute eggs with fruit or veggie puree if desired)

-Most pediatricians say it’s OK to use whole egg in a baked good when baby is over 8-9 months old without allergies.
+Note: Most pediatricians say it’s OK to use whole egg in a baked good when baby is over 8-9 months old without allergies.
 We would recommend that you substitute 5 egg yolks for the whole eggs if serving this to those under 1 year old.
 As with introducing any new foods to your baby, ask YOUR pediatrician.

-Step 1: Slice bananas into coins or diagonally
+Step 1: Slice bananas diagonally or into coins

 Step 3: Lightly fry in pan until golden brown